Career development

 Interaction skills

-Professionals must excel in communication, negotiation and advice.
-For example, in a meeting with a customer, it's crucial to understand their needs, explain available options clearly and negotiate suitable solutions.
+Professionals must excel in communication, negotiation, advice... and listening!
+For example, during a meeting with a customer, it's crucial to understand his or her needs, explain the available options clearly and propose appropriate solutions.
 These skills help build trusting relationships and customer loyalty.
+These are skills that we develop, for example, in our in-house seminars for our member institutions, but also in face-to-face inter-bank formats within the Institute, for example as part of the SAQ Business Development re-certification seminar.

 Strategic skills